 Despite its relatively small size, Nepal has very diverse climatic conditions.
-Over 80% of the country’s population depend on agriculture and forest resources for their livelihoods, which makes the Nepali people highly vulnerable to climate change.
-Climate change impacts projected for Nepal include significant warming, particularly in the middle hills and at higher elevations, leading to reductions in snow and ice coverage; increases in climatic variability and the frequency and intensity of extreme weather events, including floods and droughts, and in areas with no past history of such events; and changing precipitation patterns (increase in regional precipitation during the wet season, decrease in precipitation in the middle hills, shortened monsoon, longer dry spells).
-Like other Himalayan populations, the Nepalese thus live in areas with a high risk of floods, soil erosion and landslides; increased snow melting rates will further exacerbate the risk of glacial lake outbursts and their related flash floods.
+Over 80 per cent of the country’s population depend on agriculture and forest resources for their livelihoods, which makes the Nepali people highly vulnerable to climate change.
+Climate change impacts projected for the country include significant warming, particularly in the middle hills and at higher elevations, leading to reductions in snow and ice coverage; increases in climatic variability and the frequency and intensity of extreme weather events, including floods and droughts, and in areas with no past history of such events; and changing precipitation patterns (increase in regional precipitation during the wet season, decrease in precipitation in the middle hills, shortened monsoon, longer dry spells).
+Like other Himalayan populations, the Nepalese live in areas with a high risk of floods, soil erosion and landslides.
+Increased snow melting rates will further exacerbate the risk of glacial lake outbursts and their related flash floods.

 Objectives, results and activities

 The aim of LoCAL-Nepal is to demonstrate the role and ability of local bodies in promoting climate change resilience through mainstreaming climate finance into the intergovernmental fiscal transfer system and the local planning and budgeting process.
 The expected results are as follows:

 Two PBCRG cycles have been fully implemented, with 59 small-scale adaptation measures financed in the two pilot districts, which together have a population of almost 50,000 people.